mixpanel/mixpanel-react-native/README.md

 ```

 # **registerSuperPropertiesOnce()**
-Registers super properties without overwriting ones that have already been set,
+To register super properties without overwriting ones that have already been set,
-     unless the existing value is equal to defaultValue. defaultValue is optional.
+     unless the existing value is equal to defaultValue.
+DefaultValue is optional.
      Property keys must be String objects and the supported value types need to conform to MixpanelType.

 ### **Example**